Geographic Distribution and Habitat

 Research has shown that talapoins use an impressive repertoire of facial expressions and body posturing to communicate as well.
 These monkeys are capable of moving their eyebrows separate from their other facial features, giving them a means to transmit signals to each other not available to many other primates.
 Lab research has begun to parse what these expressions and postures may mean, but little has been studied about their use in the wild.

-During estrus, a female talapoin develops a pink swelling around their genitals, signalling her readiness to mate.
+During estrus, a female talapoin develops a pink swelling around their genitals, signaling her readiness to mate.
 She may begin the ritual herself by squatting next to a male, inviting him to inspect her.
 If he is interested, she then stretches her legs and allows him to begin copulation.
 A male may also initiate mating, in which case he approaches a ready female with his penis erect.
 If interested herself, she allows him to proceed.

 A single infant is born five to six months later.
 He or she comes into the world already quite well-developed.
 Over the next few months, the child grows very quickly.
 At six weeks, he is already eating solid food; by three months, he is already completely independent.

 It is not exactly clear what their family cultures look like.
 Females take responsibility for providing infant care, with some evidence of allomothering taking place.
+Allomothering is when individuals other than the biological mother of an offspring perform the functions of a mother (as by caring for an infant temporarily).

 The mating rituals specific to Gabon talapoins have been primarily studied in captivity and how they play out in the wild is not well researched at this time.